ballerina-attic/ballerina-bridge/lang-ext/spring-boot-transaction/README.md

 plugged in to Ballerina eco-system, we developed custom transaction manager and service interceptor.

- ## How to add Ballerina Spring Boot Transaction Extension to your service
+ ## How to add Ballerina Spring Boot transaction extension to your service

  Following steps need to be done to enable micro transaction support for Spring Boot service in Ballerina eco-system.